iNEXT aims to translate fundamental structural biology research into bio-scientific applications. iNEXT…

-- Providing access to state-of-the-art infrastructures for structural biology.
+- Provides trans-national access to state-of-the-art infrastructures for structural biology.

-- Data collection for macromolecular X-ray crystallography, solution scattering (SAXS), Nuclear Magnetic Resonance (NMR), Electron Microscopy (EM) and Advanced Light Microscopy (ALM).
+- Data collection for macromolecular X-ray crystallography (MX), solution scattering (SAXS), Nuclear Magnetic Resonance (NMR), Electron Microscopy (EM), Macromolecular interactions and Advanced Light Microscopy (ALM).

 - Promoting drug development by enabling ligand fragment screening methods for the discovery of chemical probes and hits.

-Joint biomedical research activities to promote integration of the infrastructures and expansion to new communities
+iNEXT internal biomedical research activities promote integration of the infrastructures and expansion to new communities

 - Structure-based small molecule inhibitor discovery (ligand screening).